ZATYGOLD/Advanced-Settings-Pro/README.md

 - Settler Speed: Slow, Default, or Fast
 - Treasure Convoy Speed: Slow, Default, or Fast
 - Military Unit Cost: Cheaper, Default, or Expensive
-- Natural Wonders: None, Half, Default, More, or Double
+- Natural Wonders: Disabled, Half, Default, More, or Double
 - Natural Wonder Selection: Enabled or Disabled for each of the 20 natural wonders, including DLC wonders
 - Lakes: Less, Default, or More
 - Crisis Speed: Crawl, Slow, Default, Quick, or Fast
-- Settlement Limit: Less, Default, or More
+- Settlement Limit: Less, Default, More, or Custom
+- Antiquity, Exploration, and Modern settlement limits: 1 to 50 each, applied when Settlement Limit is set to Custom
 - Settlement Distance: Less, Default, or More
 - Initial Independent Amount: None, Less, Default, or More
 - Independent Spacing: Less, Default, or More